yambo-code/yambopy/docs/source/tutorial.rst

 In this example we will test the convergence of the coulomb truncation for a BSE calculation in single layer Boron Nitride.
-For that we define a loop where we perform a self-consistent ground state calculation, non self-consistent calculation, create the databases and run yambo with increasing vaccum and plot the absorption spectra.
+For that we define a loop where we perform a self-consistent ground state calculation, non self-consistent calculation, create the databases and run `yambo` with increasing vacuum and plot the absorption spectra.

 **2. Coulomb truncation convergence**